 Tubulopapillary mesothelioma is a variation of epithelioid mesothelioma, the most common cell type for this cancer.
 It is characterized by tubules and papillary cell architecture.
 There is evidence that patients with the tubulopapillary subtype of pleural or peritoneal mesothelioma have a greater life expectancy, but this is not always true.

 There are three main types of mesothelioma as categorized by cell type: epithelial, sarcomatoid, and biphasic, which is a mixture of the other two.
 Epithelial cells are most common in mesothelioma, accounting for nearly three-quarters of diagnoses.

-Tissue containing epithelial cells lines many parts of the body, from the skin and throat to most organs.
-The role they play is in protecting other tissues, by providing a barrier.
+Tissue containing epithelial cells line many parts of the body, from the throat and skin to most organs.
+The role they play is in protecting other tissues by providing a barrier.

-It is still a very serious type of cancer, and one that will spread and metastasize, but patients with this cell type are likely to have a better prognosis.
+It is still a very serious type of cancer and one that will spread and metastasize, but patients with this cell type are likely to have a better prognosis.